SOOKRET/java_Exp5/README.md

 # java_Exp5

-Create the Arithmetic.java file inside the org.calculator package Create the CalcPower.java file inside the org.calculator package:
+1.Create the Arithmetic.java file inside the org.calculator package
+2.Create the CalcPower.java file inside the org.calculator package:
-Create the Demo.java class outside the org.calculator package to use the classes:
+3.Create the Demo.java class outside the org.calculator package to use the classes:
-Compile the Arithmetic.java, CalcPower.java, and Demo.java files.
+4.Compile the Arithmetic.java, CalcPower.java, and Demo.java files.